Alejandro-Fuste/NodeJS_README/develop/README.md

 ## Description

-This application will create a new README file for a new project.
+This application will generate a new read me file for a project.

 ## User Story